hrgraf/pizmidi/README.md

 (The expected MIDI CC ID for CategoryEnc/CategoryBtn/PresetEnc/PresetBtn are 112/113/114/115.
 This is the default configuration at least on my Arturia Laboratory MIDI keyboard.)

 ## midiFromJoystick (translates XInput to MIDI)
-Use your Joystick/Gamepad/Game controller to generate MIDI events (Note On/Off, Pitch Bench, Sustain, Portamento, Expression Controller, Program Change, Bank Select).
+Use your Joystick/Gamepad/Game controller to generate MIDI events (Note On/Off, Pitch Bench, Sustain, Portamento, Expression Controller, Program Change, Bank Select), directly in your DAW / VST host.

 Proof-of-concept for Xbox360 controllers (XInput) with a hardwired mapping:
   * play notes with buttons A/B/X/Y plus the DPAD (8 notes from C4 to C5)